SpencerCDixon/imagery-frontend/README.md

 ## Library Decisions

-`classnames` - makes adding css classnames based on conditionally logic much cleaner.
+`classnames` - makes adding css classnames based on conditional logic much cleaner.

 `axios` - promise basted AJAX library with a nice API that I enjoy.
 Vanilla fetch is also a good option but you need to manually setup polyfills to use.